 - 1. Aircrew shall successfully complete aviation TYCOM or Type Wing approved training prior to flying GPS based approaches in weather below 1000 and 3 nmi visibility. - 2.
 The navigation system may or may not display the Minimum Descent Altitude (MDA).
 The aircrew is responsible for compliance with all vertical restrictions. - 3.
 The GPS navigation system used for the approach shall be using scaling and alerting criteria no less restrictive than RNP-.3 prior to continuing past the final approach fix.
 The RNP criteria shall remain for the entire approach. - 4.
 Only GPS approaches based on WGS-84 datum reference may be flown using GPS for guidance.
 The aircrew shall ensure all approaches flown outside the U.S. and Canada using GPS for primary navigation are based on the WGS-84 datum. - 5.
 Two independent GPS systems are required to use GPS for primary navigation in Oceanic controlled airspace if the aircraft is not equipped with an inertial navigation system. - 6.
 If the GPS is giving guidance contrary to anticipated flight path, the aircrew shall disregard GPS guidance, immediately disconnect autopilot (if applicable), and climb to the Minimum Safe Altitude (MSA) until proper flight path is confirmed and established. - 7.
 During pre-flight planning, when an alternate is required, aircraft equipped with conventional non-WAAS receivers (TSO-C129/C196) may plan to use GPS as a substitute means of navigation (required NAVAID OTS or not installed in aircraft) at the alternate or destination, but not both provided pre-flight RAIM prediction has been completed.
 Acceptable RAIM pre-flight prediction methods may be found in FAA Advisory Circular 90-108 par.
 11.a.2.
 When pre-flight RAIM prediction is not available, all underlying conventional NAVAIDS at the alternate shall be installed and operational.
 Aircraft utilizing GPS systems with WAAS (TSO-C145/C146) are exempt from this requirement and may use GPS as a substitute means of navigation at both the destination and alternate. - 8.
+RNAV Localizer Performance Vertical (LPV) approaches do not meet ground based precision approach installation criteria and are not monitored by ATC.
+LPV capability is based on a geo-synchronous satellite GPS position correction that may be subject to outages or space weather.
+When an alternate is required, aircrew with certified RNAV LPV capability may only use the lowest of the LNAV or LNAV/VNAV published minima and add 300-1.
+LPV approaches, with a DA of 300' AGL and less, may be logged to

+- demonstrate pilot precision approach proficiency as LPV provides an electronic glideslope/glidepath.
+See Paragraph 10.3.3 (Aircrew Data Section). - 9.
 On aircraft equipped with multiple GPS receivers the aircrew shall use the integrity function for the GPS receiver being used for navigation.
 The integrity function of other installed GPS (SPS or PPS) receivers shall not be used to indicate the integrity of the GPS receiver being used for navigation.